TULiberalArts/tech-notes/get-help.md

 > When making requests via [TUhelp][1], specifying "CLA IT" as the referral
 > consultant will help expedite your request to the attention of CLA IT support
 > staff.
+s
 ## Help in a Classroom

 For help in a classroom, press the **Help Button** located on the podium touch-screen control system.

-Pressing the help button will immediately alert Classsrrom Technical Support (CTS) staff.
+Pressing the help button will immediately alert Classroom Technical Support (CTS) staff.
 Classrooms across campus are supported by CTS staff who are based out of offices close to the locations they support.

 Computer labs located within the College Liberal Arts are directly supported by Liberal Arts Information Technology staff (CLA IT).
-CLA IT offices are located in the front of the Mazur Hall computer lab in room 21.
+CLA IT offices are located in the front of the Mazur Hall walk-in computer lab in room 21.

 ## The Help Desk